 working.
 Reticulocytes are immature red blood cells produced by the bone marrow

 and released into the bloodstream.
 When reticulocyte counts increase, it

 usually means that iron replacement treatment is effective.

 Usually, people can eliminate iron deficiency anemia by

-taking iron as pills or shots and adding iron in their diet.
+taking iron as pills and adding iron in their diet.
 If your anemia is

-not corrected with these treatments, your doctor will do more testing to look
+not corrected with these treatments, your doctor might do more testing to look

 for other causes of your anemia, such as new bleeding or difficulty absorbing